libbymiller/libbybot_eleven/pi/README.md

 Then connect to https://your-server:8443/remote11.html on a laptop, ideally in chrome.
 You should see whatever the camera is pointing at, and be able to hear too, and speak.
+You don't need the mouse or screen any more.